 When feeding the foxtail palm tree, fertilizer should be heavy on nitrogen, which encourages lush green foliage growth.
 Foxtail palm fertilizer should be balanced and also contain micronutrients and trace elements.

-Controlled release fertilizer is preferable to rapid release, water soluble food, as the latter moves through the soil too quickly to benefit the deep and spreading root system.
+Controlled release fertilizer is preferable to rapid release, water soluble fertilizer, as the latter moves through the soil too quickly to benefit the deep and spreading root system.
 In areas where manganese toxicity may exist in the soil, such as some areas of Hawaii, a low pH may be corrected with the application of limestone.

 Foxtail palm fertilizer may be the pellet form and should be broadcast in the area under the tree’s canopy, taking care not to dump large amounts on newly forming roots which may burn.
 Avoid fertilizing against the trunk area.